Peg Perego Pliko Mini Twin Review

 Ease of Setup

-The Pliko earned a 2 of 10 for maneuverability.
-None of the double umbrella strollers really impressed, but the dual wheel design that puts 6 wheels up front all spinning in various directions depending on the terrain, makes this one difficult to push and turn.
+The Pliko earned one of the lowest scores for maneuverability.
+None of the double umbrella strollers really impressed, but the dual wheel design that puts six wheels up front all spinning in various directions depending on the terrain makes this one difficult to push and turn.
 This stroller takes more effort to turn than push, the wheels caught on our test door, and the three handle design and flexing frame mean you will never be pushing it one-handed.
 It manages okay on flat surfaces with some lead time for turning, but things get tricky on carpet, grass, and gravel, where you'll need some brute force to push this stroller where you want it to go.

-The Pliko earned a 5 of 10 for quality, making it the only metric where the Peg scored above average.
+The Pliko earned an average score for quality.
+The only metric where it shows some strength.
 The Twin Mini is a nice looking stroller with durable fabric.
-The stroller has a lot going on, with lots of joints for folding and a recline that adds to overall flexing and hurt the finished product.
-The wheels are better than some, and we liked the solid look, but the configuration and poor functionality created an overall disappointed feeling.
+The stroller has a lot going on, with lots of joints for folding and a recline that adds to overall flexing.
+The wheels are better than some, and we liked the solid look, but the configuration and poor functionality created an overall disappointing feeling.
 This stroller could have scored higher with a simpler design and fewer visual connectors and flex points.

 The manufacturer video shows the highlights of the Pliko Twin Mini.